UofMontreal-Multiexpo/uom.dat/README.md

 ### B. Getting all files then installing

 1. Clone the repository or download a ZIP copy.
-2. In RStudio, open the project file `uom.dat.Rproj`.
+2. In the RStudio IDE, open the project file `uom.dat.Rproj`.
 3. Install the required packages by running:
    ```r
    install.packages(c("arules", "ggplot2", "ggraph", "ggsci", "graphics",